sunildroid/bookmyticket/readme.txt

 Code Description :

-FareCalculator.java : Responsible for fare calculation logic base package : It conatins basic framework for MVP used from opensourced Mindorks framework. ui package : Refer ui package for All View (Activity and Fragment) data package : For data management and bussiness logic.
+FareCalculator.java : Responsible for fare calculation logic base package : It contains basic framework for MVP used from open sourced Mindorks framework. ui package : Refer ui package for All View (Activity and Fragment) data package : For data management and business logic.

 Testing :
-I have tested this app on Android 5.0 device.
+ Android v 5.0